-The best photo printers make it easy to get photos in the comfort of your own home, or anywhere else you happen to be.
+The best photo printers give you prints of everything from professional portraits to spur-of-the-moment snapshots, all from the comfort of your home.
 The world may be going digital, but physical photos hold a special place in our world, and printing photos at home or on the go has never been easier.

 We've pulled together a list of the best photo printers we've reviewed, highlighting the most photo-friendly models from our best printers page.
 Every review includes some photo printing tests, and we evaluate those prints for both quality – looking at sharpness, color accuracy and lifelike images – as well as print speed.
 While these all-in-one models can be used for printing documents and even scanning and copying, these printers stand out thanks to the great photos they produce.

 We've included our favorite mobile photo printers, as well.
 While they aren't made for landscapes and large portraits, these snapshot printers are built for mobility, with battery power and easy printing from your smartphone.
 If it's photo printing on the go you're after, these mobile photo printers are the answer.

 Whether you need a photo printer for fun times with friends or for printing professional-looking headshots, here are the printers to buy now.

 In our testing and review of dozens of printers, we found that the best photo printer overall is the Canon Pixma TS9120, our favorite all-in-one inkjet printer.
 It boasts an expanded color palette, with a six-cartridge design that adds photo blue and pigment black inks for better color and subtle hues.

 For a portable printer with excellent photo-printing chops, we have to recommend the Canon Pixma TR150.
 The printer is small enough to carry in a backpack, but will print documents and photos with great speed and quality.

 For anyone printing a lot we recommend the HP Envy 7855, which is the best for printing photos in volume.
 It balances print quality and ink costs well, with good quality at a reasonable price per photo.